RuteAvanade/Trip-Planner/README.md

-# taco-fleet
+# Trip Planner

-This repo contains an example Flux CD configuration for AKS.
-The infrastructure folder adds the Bitnami Helm repository.
+This repository includes a sample Flux CD setup for AKS.
+The infrastructure folder integrates the Bitnami Helm repository.

-The dotnet folder has a configuration deploying a sample ASP Net app using the App Gateway ingress controller.
+The dotnet folder contains a configuration for deploying a sample ASP.NET application using the App Gateway ingress controller.

-To use this with an AKS cluster, first install the Flux extension, then add a Flux configuration with two Kustomizations.
-The first can point at the infrastructure directory and the second should point at the dotnet directory.
+To use this with an AKS cluster, start by installing the Flux extension.
+Then, create a Flux configuration with two Kustomizations: one pointing to the infrastructure directory and the other to the dotnet directory.